Full indicator name: quality of the relationship between different population groups: attitudes towards religious pluralism

-Regardless of their migration status, seven out of ten people in Switzerland are of the opinion that all religious or spiritual communities should be allowed to practice their own funerary rites.
-However, it was observed that the percentage of people open to the practising of these rites is significantly lower in the population without a migration background than in the population with a migration background (67% compared with 75%).
-When considering attitudes by generation, the second generation stands apart from the first generation due to its tendentially higher rate of openness.
+Regardless of their migration status, 72% of people residing permanently in Switzerland are of the opinion that all religious or spiritual communities should be allowed to practice their own funerary rites.
+However, it was observed that the percentage of persons open to the practising of these rites is significantly lower in the population without a migration background than in the population with a migration background (71% compared with 75%).
+There is no significant difference between the first and second or subsequent generations.

-Just over a fifth (22%) of the population is not keen on the idea of people being able to practise these rites.
-This unwillingness is significantly higher in the population without a migration background than in the population with a migration background (26% compared with 14%), regardless of the generation to which they belong.
+17% of the population is not keen on the idea of people being able to practise these rites.
+This unwillingness is significantly higher in the population without a migration background than in the population with a migration background (20% compared with 12%), regardless of the generation to which they belong.

-Most people (almost eight out of ten) share the view that all children should receive some general education about all major world religions.
-The variations between the different groups are not significant.
+Nearly 80% of people share the view that all children should receive some general education about all major world religions.
+The variations between the different population groups are not significant according the migration status.

-It is based on the following questions taken from the written questionnaire for the Language, religion and culture survey: “To what extent do you agree with the following statements?
+This indicator is based on the following questions taken from the written questionnaire for the language, religion and culture survey: “To what extent do you agree with the following statements?

-• All children should receive general education about the main world languages”
+- All children should receive general education about the main world religions.”